Pavan-G149/Receiver-Digital-beamforming-using-USRP-interfaced-with-MATLAB/README.md

 ![Phase shift 20](phase20.png "Phase shift θ= 20 degree")

 # Conclusion
+The project successfully demonstrated the practical implementation of MIMO configuration for enhanced signal reception using a synchronized USRP-based receiver setup.
+The use of two antennas placed at a λ/2 distance, combined with external clock synchronization via an Octo Clock, ensured accurate signal acquisition and phase alignment.
+By introducing phase delay to account for path differences and combining the signals, an improvement in SNR was observed, validating the effectiveness of the approach.
+The analysis of received power variations with changing transmitter positions provided valuable insights into spatial signal dynamics.
+This work highlights the potential of MIMO systems for advanced communication networks.
 # Reference
 Add reference papers, data, or supporting material that has been used, if any.